-Publications, best practices, reports and other resources about smartphone and other computer apps that can help local governments and regional agencies share information, identify problems, solicit resident ideas and feedback, and promote public engagement.
+Examples of smartphone and other mobile apps that can help local governments and regional agencies share information, identify problems, solicit resident ideas and feedback, and promote public engagement.

 Although the Institute endeavors to help local officials understand technical and legal concepts that apply to their public service, these materials are not technical or legal advice.
 Officials are encouraged to consult technical experts, attorneys and/or relevant regulatory authorities for up-to-date information and advice on specific situations.